sirLani/PokemonApp_RJs/README.md

 If i had more time, i would like to do more on the testing aspect of it, I want to use MSW to mock the API for testing, because it would help to bridge some errors like what if a PUT request was made to the endpoint rather than a GET request, then there is no way to differentiate between the two.

-I also want to write more integration tests, as i need to gain better understanding
+I also want to write more integration tests

 I would also like to create a subscription aspect of it, so that a user can register and a database can be set to store the users favourites, by using Firebase for example

+I would also write it in typescript

 ## Extra features